Events

 Get new perspectives and get to know other women in the community.

-We are bringing together seasoned industry veterans and the next generation of talent to discuss the intersection of AI innovation, evolving cyber risk, and workforce development.
+During the RSA Conference we brought together seasoned industry veterans from Mastercard, Microsoft and CAS Strategies to discuss the intersection of AI innovation, evolving cyber risk, and workforce development.

-Our industry panel will share how the AI-cyber convergence is rapidly playing out and evolving in their organizations.
-They will also discuss the longer horizon for the AI-cyber threat landscape and implications for preparing the multi-faceted workforce needed to fill new AI-cyber roles.
+They discussed the longer horizon for the AI-cyber threat landscape and implications for preparing the multi-faceted workforce needed to fill new AI-cyber roles.

 We recently explored the next frontier of cybersecurity in an evening focused on securing AI agents and non-human identities.
 Industry leaders from Okta, Straiker, and Semgrep delivered high-impact lightning talks and engaged in a dynamic panel discussion, cutting through the complexity of agent-based attacks.
 Attendees walked away with actionable strategies and concrete best practices to defend their environments against the evolving threat of rogue AI in the digital workforce.